-I have looked at climate change and the ice core data several times over the past several years.
+I have looked at climate change and the ice core data several times over the past years.
 I don’t think that enough people are talking about this data and climate change.
 Most Americans have this abstract idea of climate change, that it was dreamed up by some crazy scientist at Oxford or Harvard.
 (You know that everyone is picturing someone with that Einstein hairdo or like Doc Brown in Back to the Future.)
-Well, climate change is a complex science with scientists from hundreds of universities across the country and around the world.
+Well, climate change is a complex science studied by scientists from hundreds of universities across the country and around the world.
 Some are even from Harvard and Oxford.
 Let’s look at the data again.

 I wrote the following several months ago:

 How can climatologists point to some of the events that are happening now as evidence of climate change secondary to man’s burning fossil fuels?
 Well, thankfully, I don’t have to come up with an experiment off the top of my head.
 Smart people, scientists, have done this for us.
 There are a few places in the world that don’t change all that much.
 As a matter fact, they haven’t changed for thousands of years.
 One place would be Antarctica; the other, Greenland.
 In these two places, it gets extremely cold.
 The ice in some areas is several miles thick.
 NASA explains it like this: